dclong/blog/misc/content/2013-10-21-linux-tips.markdown

     i.e., terminate the terminal you are using.

-5. to add path to the "PATH" environment variable, use the following command
+5. To add a path to the `$PATH` environment variable, use the following command

         PATH=$PATH:path_to_add

-    If you want to add the path permanently, you can put the command into the ".bashrc" file under your home directory.
+    If you want to add the path permanently, you can put the command into the `.bashrc` file under your home directory.
-    If you have to add lots of paths into the PATH environment variable, you can put them into a seperate file, and link it in the ".bashrc" file.

 ## Path in Bash Script